chamatt/create-kaol-app/readme.md

     - `features` (don't use a `screens` folder. organize by feature.)
     - `provider` (all the providers that wrap the app, and some no-ops for Web.)
     - `navigation` Next.js has a `pages/` folder.
 React Native doesn't.
 This folder contains navigation-related code for RN.
 You may use it for any navigation code, such as custom links.
+  - `api` your trpc api with your routes
+  - `db` your prisma db with a pre-populated sqlite file
+  - `config` your environment configs

 You can add other folders inside of `packages/` if you know what you're doing and have a good reason to.